alexcolls/kwami-cli/README.md

 We bealive in free education, collaborative tutoring and equal opporunities for everyone.

 Everyone can participate in the creation of the metaverse.
-We are a group of developers building everyday, sharing ideas and helping anyone who is interested in participate (in one way or another)
+We are a group of developers building everyday, sharing ideas and helping anyone who is interested in participate (in one way or another).

 Welcome to kwami.io